SPOCRA/onchain-voting/voter_ballot.md

             "required": true,
             "purpose": "Assign a 'vote weight' to this candidate based on the voter's selection, should default to 0 or 1 unless VoteMultiple is true in the Ballot Proposal", "example": 1
+          },
+          "VoteRank": {
+            "type": "integer",
+            "required": false,
+            "purpose": "Assign a 'vote rank' to this candidate.
+Each 'rank' should only appear once in a given voter ballot except for '0' if the voter is not voting for this candidate.
+Only required for VoteMultiple and VoteRanked is true in the Ballot Proposal", "example": 3
           }
         }
       }